marcguery/varif/README.md

 - ***Missingness_G1*** : The proportion of group 1 samples with a missing locus
 - ***Heterozygous_G1*** : The proportion of group 1 samples (excluding samples with missing locus) with a heterozygous loci
 - ***Alt_frequency_G1*** : The alternate allele population frequency of group 1 samples (excluding samples with missing locus)
-- The remaining columns contain the allele proportion of each sample (ASPs)
+- The remaining columns contain the allele proportion of each sample (VAFs)

 \*: Applies for CDS regions, otherwise *NA*